We often worry about the outdoor air pollution we have to deal with every day but don’t spare a thought about our indoor air.

 If your house is overly humid, it will lead to damps and growths, releasing spores in the air and making your indoor air even more polluted.

 This is why it is crucial to open windows every day, especially when you are cleaning.
 You won’t just let more oxygen in, you will also release some of that air pollution including dust, allergens, humid air, and carbon dioxide.
+Use a 8 inch duct fan for perfect HVAC control in your home.

 Two parts of your house that require the most ventilation are the kitchen and the bathrooms.
 Gas stoves, electric cookers, and even the cooking process release a lot of fumes that we shouldn’t inhale.